nzbin/InDiv/README.md

 #### Create a Component:

-  - create a `class`
+  - Create a `class`
-  - use decorator `Component` in typescript or use function `Component` in javascript
+  - Use decorator `Component` in typescript or use function `Component` in javascript
   - Component types:

     ```typescript